-B1 Institutional Enrollment - Men and Women
+B1.
+Institutional Enrollment - Men and Women

-Provide numbers of students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2020.
+Provide numbers of students for each of the following categories as of the institution's official fall reporting date or as of October 15, 2021.

-Note: Report students formerly designated as "first professional" in the graduate cells.
-For information on reporting study abroad students please see this link.
+- ✓ Note: Report students formerly designated as "first professional" in the graduate cells. - ✓ For information on reporting study abroad students please see: This Document at NCES.GOV